Hosting and bandwidth provided by MacAce.net.

 How do you replace or upgrade the storage in the "Mid-2012" MacBook Air models?
 Is it even possible?

-By default, the 11-Inch "Mid-2012" MacBook Air models originally are configured with either 64 GB or 128 GB of flash storage.
-Likewise, the 13-Inch "Mid-2012" MacBook Air models originally are configured with either 128 GB or 256 GB of flash storage, again, at the time of purchase.
+By default, the 11-Inch "Mid-2012" MacBook Air models originally were configured with either 64 GB or 128 GB of flash storage.
+Likewise, the 13-Inch "Mid-2012" MacBook Air models originally were configured with either 128 GB or 256 GB of flash storage, again, at the time of purchase.

-At the time of purchase, the higher-end MD224LL/A 11-Inch configuration also can be equipped with 256 GB or 512 GB of storage and the higher-end MD232LL/A 13-Inch configuration also can be equipped with 512 GB of storage.
+At the time of purchase, the higher-end MD224LL/A 11-Inch configuration alternately could be equipped with 256 GB or 512 GB of storage and the higher-end MD232LL/A 13-Inch configuration could be equipped with 512 GB of storage.

 Officially, it is not possible for an end user to upgrade the storage in these models after purchase.
 However, as first discovered by site sponsor Other World Computing, it has a removable SSD module like earlier MacBook Air models, but it uses a different connector.